Lu Miaoyi: Background

-Lu was born in a chess family in which her mother Xu Yuanyuan is a chess player who holds the title of Woman Grandmaster (WGM) and her grandfather Xu Tao is amateur chess player who won the Beijing Junior Chess Championship as a child.
+Lu was born in a chess family in which her mother Xu Yuanyuan is a chess player who holds the title of Woman Grandmaster (WGM) and her grandfather Xu Tao is an amateur chess player who won the Beijing Junior Chess Championship as a child.
 Lu was first introduced to chess at age three at her mother's chess club, and played her first FIDE-rated tournament at age five.
 Her mother began formally teaching her how to play at age seven.